These are the terms and conditions on which we supply goods to you.

-- When we will provide the goods.
-During the order process we will let you know when we will provide the goods to you.
+- During the order process, we will let you know when we will provide the goods to you.

 - We are not responsible for delays outside our control.
 If our supply of the goods is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any goods you have paid for but not received.

-- When you become responsible for the goods.
-The goods will be your responsibility from the time we deliver the goods to the address you gave us.
+- The goods will be your responsibility from the time we deliver the goods to the address you gave us.

-- When you own the goods.
-You own the goods once we have received payment in full.
+- You own the goods once we have received payment in full.

-- What will happen if you do not give required information to us.
-We may need certain information from you so that we can supply the goods to you.
+- We may need certain information from you so that we can supply the goods to you.
 If so, this will have been stated in the description of the goods on our website.
 We will contact you to ask for this information.
-If you do not give us this information within a reasonable time of us asking for it, or if you give us incomplete or incorrect information, we shall end the contract (and Clause 10 will apply).
+If you do not give us this information within a reasonable time of our asking for it, or if you give us incomplete or incorrect information, we shall end the contract (and Clause 10 will apply).
 We will not be responsible for supplying the goods late or not supplying any part of them if this is caused by you not giving us the information we need within a reasonable time of us asking for it.

-- Reasons we may suspend the supply of goods to you.
-We may have to suspend the supply of the goods to:
+- We may have to suspend the supply of the goods to:

 - deal with technical problems or make minor technical changes;